 Democrats and Republicans each traded bluster Thursday over a stopgap measure to fund the government with no easy solution in sight and just five days remaining before the shutdown deadline.
 Though the day had begun with signs of momentum toward a solution, lawmakers – through their rhetoric – offered little in the way of a clear path out of the stalemate.

-Senate Democrats attempted to move up a vote to send to the House a “clean” measure to keep the government open past Sept.
-30 to Thursday evening, returning the measure to the House.
-(That means the legislation – known as a “continuing resolution,” or CR – wouldn’t include any additional policy measures and would simply authorize continued spending at existing levels.)
+Democrats in the Senate said they would vote this weekend to send to the House a “clean” measure to keep the government open past Sept.
+30, when it runs out of money and nonessential measures would cease.
+That means the legislation – known as a “continuing resolution,” or CR – wouldn’t include any additional policy measures and would simply authorize continued spending at existing levels.

 Hours earlier, House Republicans said they would likely reject any such clean CR, and would likely re-attach provisions to any legislation to keep funding the government, essentially calling the Senate’s bluff.